Select therapeutic use:

 During or within 14 days of MAOIs (see Interactions).
 Concomitant linezolid or IV methylene blue.

 Increased risk of suicidal thinking and behavior in children, adolescents, and young adults; monitor for clinical worsening or unusual changes.
 Screen for bipolar disorder.
 Monitor for emergence of serotonin syndrome; discontinue if occurs.
 Pre-existing hypertension, cardio- or cerebrovascular disease.
 Monitor BP before and during treatment; consider dose reduction or discontinuation if elevated BP persists.
 Heart disease (eg, recent MI, heart failure).
 Increased risk of bleeding.
 Angle-closure glaucoma.
 History of mania/hypomania, seizure disorders.
 Renal or hepatic dysfunction.
 Avoid abrupt disruption.
 Reevaluate periodically.
 Write ℞ for smallest practical amount.
 Elderly.
 Labor & delivery.
 Pregnancy (Cat.C) (avoid in 3rd trimester; see full labeling for effects on neonate).
 Nursing mothers: not recommended.

 See Contraindications.
 Allow at least 14 days after MAOI discontinuance before starting venlafaxine; allow at least 7 days after venlafaxine discontinuance before starting an MAOI.
-Risk of serotonin syndrome with concomitant serotonergic drugs (eg, triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, St. John's Wort) and with drugs that impair serotonin metabolism (eg, MAOIs, linezolid, IV methylene blue).
+Increased risk of serotonin syndrome with concomitant other serotonergic drugs (eg, triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, St. John's Wort) or with drugs that impair serotonin metabolism (eg, MAOIs, linezolid, IV methylene blue).
 Avoid alcohol.
 Concomitant weight loss agents (eg, phentermine), serotonin precursors (tryptophan supplements): not recommended.
 Caution with other CNS drugs, cimetidine, haloperidol, diuretics, metoprolol, drugs that inhibit CYP2D6, CYP3A4.
 Increased risk of bleeding with NSAIDs, aspirin, warfarin, or others that affect coagulation.
 False (+) urine immunoassay screening tests for PCP and amphetamine.

-Nausea, somnolence, dry mouth, sweating, abnormal ejaculation, anorexia, constipation, erectile dysfunction, decreased libido, weight changes, dizziness, insomnia, headache, nervousness, asthenia, vasodilation, abnormal dreams or vision, tremor, yawn, ecchymosis; hyponatremia/SIADH (esp in elderly); rare: interstitial lung disease; eosinophilic pneumonia.
+Nausea, somnolence, dry mouth, sweating, abnormal ejaculation, anorexia, constipation, erectile dysfunction, decreased libido, weight changes, dizziness, insomnia, headache, nervousness, asthenia, vasodilation, abnormal dreams or vision, tremor, yawn, ecchymosis; hyponatremia/SIADH (esp in elderly); rare: interstitial lung disease, eosinophilic pneumonia.